The best fishing line for trout is 4 to 6 lb, low visibility and high sensitivity line such as Seaguar Blue Label FLuorocarbon.

 Visibility

-Trouts can be very hesitant when it’s time to take a bite out of your bait so it is important to select a line that maintains its invisibility over time, the best type of line to do this is a fluorocarbon line.
+Trouts can be very hesitant when it’s time to take a bite out of your bait so it is essential to select a line that maintains its invisibility over time, the best type of line to do this is a fluorocarbon line.

 If a Trout is made aware of your line they are much less likely to take a stab at that bait that sits on it.
 It’s good to look at different colors that are offered when making your decision as this will also impact how visible the line that you are using is.